Recreational Development League (U9, U10, U11 & U12)

 The U9 – U12 age group is the third stage of soccer development that our players go through, commonly known as “the golden age of learning”.

-The effect of the role-model is very important at this stage.
-Children begin to identify with famous players and successful teams, and they want to learn imaginative skills.
+The impact of the coach as a role-model is very important at this stage.
+Children begin to identify with successful players and teams, and they want to learn imaginative skills.
 Skill demonstration is very important, and the players learn best by “doing”.

-The Ontario Soccer Association has directed that Clubs not have scores and standings at this stage, so there will be no published scores and standings up to and including U12.
+Ontario Soccer has directed that all clubs not have scores and standings at this stage, so there will be no published scores and standings up to and including U12.
 For more information on this please refer to NTSC's webpage: Long Term Player Development.

 Field layout: U9, U10 = 7v7 = 1/3 of full field U11, U12 = 9v9 = 1/2 of full field